Sweet Potato Soup is delicious when spiced with Moroccan flavours and brightened with fresh lemon juice.

 Why Moroccan Spiced Sweet Potato Soup?

 Because of their sweetness, sweet potatoes lend themselves well to a little spice.
-Moroccan spices of coriander, cumin, cinnamon, chili peppers, caraway seeds, tumeric, and paprika, along with fresh lemon juice, are a delicous complement to the creamy sweetness of this beautiful orange tuber.
+Moroccan spices of coriander, cumin, cinnamon, chili peppers, caraway seeds, turmeric, and paprika, along with fresh lemon juice, are a delicious complement to the creamy sweetness of this beautiful orange tuber.

 Sweet Potato or Yam, What's the Difference?

-Yams and sweet potatoes are often confused or used interchangably, when, in fact, they are two different veggies.
-Yams are not sweet, and have a white, starchy flesh.
+Yams and sweet potatoes are often confused or used interchangeably, when, in fact, they are two different veggies.
+Yams are not sweet and they have white, starchy flesh.
 They are a common ingredient in West African and Caribbean cooking.